Are most of your Directors independent?

 Yes.
 We have 12 Directors and 10 are considered independent.
 The Board affirmatively determined in its business judgment that Fernando Aguirre, Frank M. Clark, Betsy Z. Cohen, Roger N. Farah, Barbara Hackman Franklin, Jeffrey E. Garten, Ellen M. Hancock, Richard J. Harrington, Edward J. Ludwig and Joseph P. Newhouse are independent as defined in the New York Stock Exchange ("NYSE") listing standards and under Aetna's Director Independence Standards and that any relationship with the Company (either directly or as a partner, major shareholder or officer of any organization that has a relationship with the Company) is not material under the independence thresholds contained in the NYSE listing standards and under Aetna's Director Independence Standards.

-All members of the Nominating and Corporate Governance, Audit, and Compensation and Talent Management committees are independent Directors under the relevant standards.
+All members of the Nominating and Corporate Governance, Audit, and Compensation and Talent Management committees are independent Directors as defined in the NYSE listing standards and in Aetna’s Director Independence Standards.

 Do the nonmanagement Directors meet in executive sessions without any members of management present?